Jonathan Evison

-Jonathan Evison (born September 27, 1968) is an American writer known for his novels All About Lulu, West of Here, The Revised Fundamentals of Caregiving, This Is Your Life, Harriet Chance!, Lawn Boy, Legends of the North Cascades, and most recently Small World.
+Jonathan Evison (born September 27, 1968) is an American writer known for his novels All About Lulu, West of Here, The Revised Fundamentals of Caregiving, This Is Your Life, Harriet Chance!, Lawn Boy, Legends of the North Cascades, and Small World.
 His work, often distinguished by its emotional resonance and offbeat humor, has been compared by critics to a variety of authors, most notably J.D.
 Salinger, Charles Dickens, T.C.
 Boyle, and John Irving.
 Sherman Alexie has called Evison "the most honest white man alive."

 Career

 Evison's debut novel, All About Lulu, published in 2008 by Soft Skull Press, won critical acclaim, including the Washington State Book Award, and landed on many year-end "Best of" lists, including Hudson Booksellers, where it enjoyed the added distinction of being the only independent title selected in 2008.
 The L Magazine included All About Lulu in its Best Books of the Decade.
 Evison's second novel, the New York Times Bestselling West of Here, was released in 2011 by Algonquin Books.
 West of Here won the 2012 Pacific Northwest Booksellers Association Award and the Booklist Editor's Choice Award, and was named Book of the Year by Hudson Booksellers.
 Editor Chuck Adams has called West of Here the best novel he's worked on in over four decades of publishing.

 His third novel, The Revised Fundamentals of Caregiving, released in 2012, was also widely acclaimed, earning him his second Pacific Northwest Booksellers Award in as many years.
 In The New York Times, Janet Maslin called the novel "Evison's most stealthily powerful" [work].
 The novel was turned into the 2016 film The Fundamentals of Caring by director Rob Burnett of Worldwide Pants, starring Paul Rudd, Selena Gomez, and Craig Roberts.
 The film was released as a Netflix original.
 Evison's fourth novel, This Is Your Life, Harriet Chance! was published in fall of 2015, and soon after optioned by Focus Features, where it is currently in development.
 His fifth novel, Lawn Boy was published in the spring of 2018, receiving starred reviews from Publishers Weekly, Booklist, and Library Journal.
-The New York Times Book Review called Lawn Boy’s protagonist, Mike Munoz, "a Holden Caulfield for a new millineum," and stated: "Evison’s subject matter and wit is a welcome departure from self-conscious MFA trust funded prose."
+The New York Times Book Review called Lawn Boys protagonist, Mike Munoz, "a Holden Caulfield for a new millenium," and stated: "Evison's subject matter and wit is a welcome departure from self-conscious MFA trust funded prose."
 School Library Journal called Lawn Boy "Eminently readable and deeply thought-provoking, Evison's deceptively simple novel takes on tough issues such as race, sexual identity, and the crushing weight of American capitalism."
 The Washington Post said "Evison takes a battering ram to stereotypes about race and class," and called the book "an effervescent novel of hope that can enlighten everyone."